Valeh2012/ilmx/README.md

 # Improved Lattice-based Mix-Net implementation

-This repository contains source code of a protocol from the paper *Improved Lattice-Based Mix-Nets for Electronic Voting*
+This repository contains source code of a protocol from the paper *Improved Lattice-Based Mix-Nets for Electronic Voting* accepted to ICISC 2021 by Jan Willemson, Jaan Kristjan Kaasik and Valeh Farzaliyev.

 ## Run
 There are three test files to test Ring-LWE encryption algorithm, Zero-Knowledge proof of shortness of RLWE params, and Zero-Knowledge proof of shuffle.
 To compile and run test programs on Linux, run